opnsense/docs/source/manual/how-tos/vlan_and_lagg.rst

 ..
 Tip::

     The `Access Port` of a `Managed Switch` will tag ingress frames with its configured VLAN, and strip egress frames of VLAN tags.
-    VLAN.
-And on Egress of this port remove the VLAN TAG.

 ..
 Tip::